mtazzari/OasisHurricane/README.md

 ```
 The positional parameters are required for execution.

-The utility has 5 different implementations of the proposed Monte Carlo hurricane losses model, which can be selected
+The utility has **5 different implementations** of the proposed Monte Carlo hurricane losses model, which can be selected
 with the `-s` or `--simulator` option by providing the `id` of the simulator.
+The implementations achieve different levels
+of acceleration w.r.t. the baseline pure-`python` implementation.

-The implementations:
+The implementations are:

 | ID  | Simulator          | Description |
 | --- | ------------------ | ----------- |